obsidianmd/obsidian-help/en/Linking notes and files/Internal links.md

 ---
 aliases:
   - How to/Internal link
   - How to/Link to blocks
+cssclasses:
+  - soft-embed
 ---

 Learn how to link to notes, attachments, and other files from your notes, using _internal links_.
 By linking notes, you can create a network of knowledge. ^b15695

 Obsidian can automatically update internal links in your vault when you rename a file.
-If you want to be prompted instead, you can disable it under **Settings → Files & Links → Automatically update internal links**.
+If you want to be prompted instead, you can disable it under:

+**Settings → Files & Links → Automatically update internal links**.

 ## Supported formats for internal links